stanislav-stoychev/NeuralNetwork/README.md

 How to run:
 1. Extract the mnist_db.zip in RunNetwork\Data and set them to be copied to output dir.
 (The test and training data are from the MINST databse.
 They contain handwritten digits with labels.
 The images are grayscaled 28 by 28 pixels.
 They are represented as arrays of integers where the first index is the label)
 2. Define desired network structure (There is commented out example in Program.cs.
-The given structure + learing rate for 1000 epochs results in 85-87% accuracy on unseen test data)
+The given structure + learning rate for 1000 epochs results in 85-87% accuracy on unseen test data)
 3. Load the training data and train.
 4. Load the testing data and test :)